Sony FE 50mm f/1.4 GM review: A well-rounded yet impressive prime lens

 Auto and manual focus

 The lens also features a switch for auto and manual focus, which I always appreciate since it keeps me from going into camera menus to use manual focus.
 The Linear Response manual focus ring rotates smoothly but with a really nice amount of resistance.
 It doesn’t rotate so smoothly that I would overshoot where I was trying to focus.
-It’s also nice and wide, making it easier to grab even in dark conditions or if you are looking through the viewfinder.
+It’s also nice and wide, making it easier to grab even in conditions or if you are looking through the viewfinder.

 The Sony 50mm f/1.4 GM can focus as close as 16.1 inches with a maximum magnification ratio of 0.16x.
 That’s closer than any of the 50mm options for Sony other than the Samyang, which can focus at 15.7 inches.
 Even though it is best in class, I found myself wishing it could get even closer.
-But it is still capable of some really nice shots.
+But it is still capable of some really nice detail shots.

 As we’d hope on a Sony lens, the autofocus is impressive and can easily keep up with the camera.
 The autofocus is powered by two XD (Extreme Dynamic) Linear Motors.
 The result is fast and highly accurate autofocus.
 And it’s silent, even in those odd situations that it needed to search for focus.
 You can count that as another point for videographers since those focusing noises can be annoying in videos.